code-saturne/code_saturne/docs/doxygen/user_guide/quick_start.md

 If the calculation does not run properly, the user is advised to check the following points in `CASE1/RESU/<YYYYMMDD-hhmm>`

-- if the calculation stops in the pre-processor, the user should check for error messages in the `preprocessor*.log` file;
+- if the calculation stops in the preprocessor, the user should check for error messages in the `preprocessor*.log` file;
 - if the problem is related to boundary conditions, the user should visualize the `error.ensight` file with ParaView or EnSight;